Get-Tony/get-tony.github.io/tools/inventory-viewer/docs/README.md

 ### Performance Considerations

-Large inventory files (>5MB) may take longer to process.
-The application includes a warning for large files.
+Large inventory files (>2MB) may take longer to process.
+The application includes:

+- A warning message for large files
+- A loading overlay with progress indicator for large files
+- Automatic progress updates during processing
+- Optimized rendering for better performance with large inventories

 ## Privacy